sketchplugins/plugin-directory/README.md

 - [Chromata](https://github.com/vladimir-ionita/Chromata), by Vladimir Ionița: Find rogue colors
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [CodeWave](https://github.com/netease-lcap/sketch-plugin), by liuyiqi: 导出 Sketch 设计稿中的任意部分到 CodeWave
+- [Codia Ai Design: Screenshot to Editable Sketch Design](https://codia.ai/), by Codia.AI: Transform screenshots into editable Sketch UI designs effortlessly.
+Simply upload a snapshot of an app or website, and let our tool do the rest.
+Then, begin our design journey.
 - [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
 - [Collapse All Artboards And Groups](https://github.com/littlebusters/Collapse-All-Artboards-and-Groups), by littlebusters: Collapse all artboards and groups in the current document.
 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan: